Orchestration — Causal Operations Atlas

 Deeper walkthrough: Local Repo Improvement with NFLTR Workers.

-Use case 2 — Plan → implement → verify → integrate
+Use case 2 — Plan → execute → review → integrate

-A planner can spawn child tasks under one lineage_root for a multi-actor flow:
+A planner can spawn task-mode contracts under one lineage_root for a multi-actor flow:

-1. Planner decomposes the objective and dispatches implementer workers, one per slice.
+1. The planner decomposes the objective and dispatches one task-mode contract per slice.

-2. As implementers complete, the planner dispatches a verifier against each returned patch.
+2. As slices complete, the planner dispatches review or verification contracts against returned artifacts.

 4. You watch the entire lineage in one collapsible group.
-Failed verifications show red badges and the failed patch's path; rejecting from the dashboard re-queues the slice with feedback.
+Failed reviews show red badges and the failed artifact path; rejecting from the dashboard re-queues the slice with feedback.

 Use case 3 — Approval-gated dispatch for risky operations